 ‘I’m gay,’ I said again, staring myself down in the bathroom mirror.
 It wasn’t so hard, I could tell them.
 ‘I’m—’

 ‘All right, mate!
 Bloody hell,’ someone said.
 ‘You’re gay – I get it.
 Just let me take a shit in peace.’

 My eyes went wide with horror.
 I was sure I had the bathroom to myself – was there another stall around the corner?

 ‘I’m sorry!
 Sorry, I’m leaving…’ My heart hammered as I shot from the bathroom.
 I dropped onto a nearby bench outside, head in my hands, red with embarrassment.

 Then I realised… I’d just come out to someone, hadn’t I?
 It was to a complete stranger, someone who hadn’t even seen me.
 Still, it was a start, right?

 I leapt to my feet, a fresh wave of anxiety rushing through me.
-The secret shitter could step outside at any second.
+The hidden shitter could step outside at any second.
 He’d see my face.
 See me all hot and bothered and know I was the blithering idiot who’d been coming out to his reflection.

 Thinking only of distancing myself from that awkward situation, I ran along the decking, rounding the corner of the building—